 About Us

 Hi, my name is Cindy Finefrock!
-I am a Licensed Professional Counselor Associate, but you can also think of me as an expert compassionate listener and intrapersonal way-finder.
+I am a Licensed Professional Counselor, but you can also think of me as an expert compassionate listener and intrapersonal way-finder.
 I love to help people who long to feel understood, but who struggle to find relief amidst isolating experiences.
 I can guide you in your pursuit of healing and insight to create meaningfulness through expressing yourself and building relationships.

 Throughout my experiences of living with a disability, counseling a diverse clientele, and working as a college missionary, I have learned how daunting it can feel to try to make sense of oneself and the world.
 Having a safe and supportive confidant is a deep need in this growth process.
 Authentically living out your self-actualized life is a gift to humanity, so I want to help you flourish on this soul-searching journey.
 If you are ready to start focusing on you, then reach out to me to set up your first session!